 Read more about how to cut down on alcohol.

 Regularly drinking up to a pint of premium lager or a large glass of wine a day can increase the risk of mouth, upper throat, oesophageal (food pipe), breast and bowel cancers.
 These drinks both include about 3 units of alcohol.

-Each unit of alcohol has a weaker effect on the risk of breast cancer than on cancers of the head and neck, but because breast cancer is the most common cancer in the UK and because so many women drink small amounts of alcohol regularly, a large number of women are affected - around 3,200 cases of breast cancer each year in the UK are linked to alcohol.
+Each unit of alcohol has a weaker effect on the risk of breast cancer than on cancers of the head and neck, but because breast cancer is the most common cancer in the UK and because so many women drink small amounts of alcohol regularly, a large number of women are affected - around 4,400 cases of breast cancer each year in the UK are caused by drinking alcohol.

 Which cancers are affected?

 Drinking alcohol regularly can increase the risk of 7 different cancers.
 It is likely that different cancers are caused in different ways.
-Cancers linked to alcohol include:
+Cancers caused by drinking too much alcohol include:

 - Mouth cancer